louislam/icq-contact-list-backup/README.md

     <img src="https://github.com/louislam/icq-contact-list-backup/assets/1336778/a1729a3a-2a0b-4012-81fc-660fdc90c099" width=200>

-1. Do this one by one
+1. One json file contains only one contact's info.
+So you need to do this one by one on all your contacts until finish.

 ## How to View